 The design of the helicopter is based on the next-generation UH-60M Black Hawk helicopter.
 The rotorcraft integrates a crashworthy and damage-tolerant airframe.
 It retains composite, wide-chord; main rotor blades; and corrosion-resistant structures of its predecessor.

 It can accommodate two pilots, two gunners, two paramedics and two litters for medical patients or injured service members.
 Either side of the fuselage can be mounted with .50 calibre and 7.62mm machine guns.

 The helicopter will be equipped with Lockheed Martin's mission planning system, defensive aids, data links, mission computers and adverse weather sensors.

 The ARC-210 offers secure voice communications and civil interoperability.
-The system supports the integration of future advanced ad hoc networks and next-generation mobile users objective system (MUOS) satellite communication (SATCOM) for uninterrupted voice and data.
+The system supports the integration of future advanced ad hoc networks and next-generation mobile user objective system (MUOS) satellite communication (SATCOM) for uninterrupted voice and data.

-The power-plant of HH-60W will integrate two General Electric T700-GE-701D turbo-shaft engines, which will develop a maximum continuous power of 1,716shp (1,279kW) each.
-The engines will offer superior performance in adverse weather conditions.
+The power-plant of HH-60W will integrate two General Electric T700-GE-701D turbo-shaft engines, which will each develop a maximum continuous power of 1,716shp (1,279kW) and offer superior performance in adverse weather conditions.